TYPE DESIGN INFORMATION PAGE last updated on Mon Oct 16 15:59:16 EDT 2017

-Andrew Paglinawan is a self-employed graphic designer, working in the fields of logo design, print design, web design and branding with the majority of his time spent designing and implementing marketing promotions for small businesses such as logos, brochures, letterhead, business cards, and posters.
-Creator of the free simple sans family Quicksand (2008---see also the Google Font Directory).
-His Pagli Roman (2008) is a fantastic display type that crosses Bodoni and Pistilli Roman.
-In 2011, he published the free sans family Chiq, which was inspired by Optima.
-Andrew is based in Dubai, UAE.
+Andrew Paglinawan (Dubai, UAE) is a self-employed graphic designer, working in the fields of logo design, print design, web design and branding with the majority of his time spent designing and implementing marketing promotions for small businesses such as logos, brochures, letterhead, business cards, and posters.
+Creator of these typefaces:

 Medium-sized truetype font archive run by the Government of Dubai.
 It has Thai fonts by Unity Progress, Farsi fonts, fonts for Arabic, many Microsoft fonts, and a basic starter set of Monotype fonts.
 [Google] [More] ⦿

 Originally from Mexico City (b.
 1983), Edgar seems to be based in Dubai now.
-He designed the futuristic face Neutronium (2009).
-He created the experimental faces Kooler o Normal (2009), Naujoks Love (2009) and Edgarpiramide (2009) and the comic book face Jeronimo Cartoon (2009).
-Alternate URL.
+He designed the futuristic typeface Neutronium (2009).
+He created the experimental typefaces Kooler o Normal (2009), Naujoks Love (2009) and Edgarpiramide (2009) and the comic book typeface Jeronimo Cartoon (2009).
+Abstractfonts link.
 Additional link.
 [Google] [More] ⦿

 Hasan Abu Afash

 Huda Smitshuijzen AbiFarès, was born in Beirut in 1965.
-Author of Arabic Typography A Comprehensive Sourcebook (Saqi Books, London, 2001), Experimental Arabic Type (Saatchi&Saatchi, Dubai, 2002), Typographic Matchmaking (BIS Publishers, Amsterdam 2007), Arabic Type Specimen Book (2008) and a number of articles on multilingual communication in the Middle East such as Arabic Type: a challenge for the 2nd millennium (1998).
+Author of Arabic Typography A Comprehensive Sourcebook (Saqi Books, London, 2001), Experimental Arabic Type (Saatchi&Saatchi, Dubai, 2002), Typographic Matchmaking (BIS Publishers, Amsterdam 2007), Arabic Type Specimen Book (2008), Typographic Matchmaking in the City (2010) and Arabic Type Design for Beginners (2013), and a number of articles on multilingual communication in the Middle East such as Arabic Type: a challenge for the 2nd millennium (1998).
 She holds degrees in graphic design from Yale University School of Art and Rhode Island School of Design, and specializes in bilingual typographic research and design.
 She has worked as a designer for a number of years, in the USA, Amsterdam, France and Beirut.
 She has taught typography and graphic design at the American University of Beirut.
 She was the Chair of the Visual Communication Department for three years at the American University in Dubai and founded the Khatt Foundation, Center for Arabic Typography in Amsterdam.
 She curates exhibitions, organizes collaborative design research projects between Europe and the Middle East, and is editor of the Khatt Foundation online network of Arab/Middle Eastern designers (www.khtt.net).
 She is currently pursuing a PhD at Leiden University while working between Europe and the Middle East as a typography and design consultant on projects of cultural relevance.
 She has art directed and collaborated on the design of several contemporary Arabic fonts for magazines like Aleph (London) and companies in the Gulf.
 Typefaces include Alef Caps (2008), done with Pascal Zoghbi.
 KHTT link.
 [Google] [More] ⦿

 Graphic designer in Abu Dhabi who created the inline typeface Ovalisque (2013).